augustus-rex/augustus-rex.github.io/_posts/2018-11-25-de-gudomliga-namnen.md

 Men Gud är inte endast någon opersonlig kosmisk kraft.
 Gud är också ett stöd för dem som har det svårt.
 Till de som faller är Gud "the voice that calls 'Come back!' and it is the power that raises them up again" (s.
 51).
-Guds källa är
+Guds källa är:

 > the sacred stability which is there for them when the tide of
 > unholiness is tossing them about.
 It is safety for those